-Comfort and convenience are what defines condo living.
+Comfort and convenience are what living in a condo in the Philippines are all about.
 Everything you will ever need is right outside your doorstep.
-While these are solid selling points, buyers or renters must not forget to inquire about the one thing that can make or break a deal — the parking slot.
+While these are solid selling points, buyers or renters must not forget to inquire about the one thing that can make or break a deal — the condominium parking space.

 This is the reason why knowing condo parking facts are a must.
 Parking spaces (or the lack of it) are among the common rants of condo residents and their guests.
 Avoid all the stress and find ways to avoid parking nightmares in your condo property by equipping yourself with everything that’s to know about condo parking.
 Below are nine FYIs about parking spaces.

 The first thing you need to know about your condo parking space is it is not free.
 It’s not a “buy a condo and get a parking slot for free” promo.
 Most condos in the Philippines do not offer a condo and parking bundle because you have to understand that there are people who do not need a parking space.
 Instead of automatically increasing the total contract price of the unit because of the mandatory parking slot, most developers are giving buyers an option and do not implement one-to-one ratio for units and parking spaces.